 Changing a virtual private server’s (VPS) hostname is a frequent job that may be required for several reasons, including enhancing server identification, adhering to network naming conventions, or just customizing your server setup.

-With a focus on various operating systems and best practices to guarantee a seamless transition, this comprehensive tutorial will take you step-by-step guide: How to Change VPS Server Hostname? the process of changing the hostname on a virtual private server.
+With a focus on various operating systems and best practices to guarantee a seamless transition, this comprehensive tutorial will take you to a step-by-step guide: How to Change VPS Server Hostname?
+The process of changing the hostname on a virtual private server.

 A hostname is a unique label assigned to a device connected to a computer network.
 It serves as an identifier for the device within the network, enabling other devices to locate and communicate with it.